Lost or Stolen DD: Step-by-Step Guide for Cancellation and Refund

 Conclusion

-Losing a Demand Draft can be alarming, but it doesn’t have to mean losing your money.
+Losing a Demand Draft can be alarming, but it does not necessarily mean losing your money.
 By acting quickly to report the loss, informing both your bank and the police, and meticulously following the cancellation steps, you can secure your refund.
-Remember, keeping precise records and considering digital alternatives for future payments are excellent ways to prevent such issues from arising.
+Remember, keeping precise records and considering digital alternatives for future payments are excellent ways to mitigate the occurrence of such issues.